gmcnutt/haxima_game_makers_guide/chapters/4/text.md

 sprite to represent it.
 First you will need to make or find a 32x32 PNG image file to use as the town.
 You can get one from the shapes.png file that comes with haxima (this file contains all the freely-released ultima 4 sprites, enhanced for higher resolution).
+Use an image editor like gimp to copy just the town sprite to its own 32x32 image.
 Name the file tower.png and put it in images/data/towns/.
 Next, add this line to system/sprites.scm:

 ```scheme